craigduncanlab/singlecell/genome_sizes.md

 ## RNA

-RNA might only be a few thousand base pairs long (also, it has a ribose (sugar) backbone and is less stable than the 'de-oxyribose' DNA, especially in alkaline conditions; RNA gets attacked by enzymes)
+RNA might only be a few thousand base pairs long (also, it has a ribose (sugar) backbone and is less stable than the 'de-oxyribose' DNA, especially in alkaline conditions; RNA gets attacked by enzymes).

+Portions of specific types of RNA, especially those rRNA involved in DNA transcription and protein building, are identifiable and predictable in size.

 | Type | RNA Sequence | rRNA type | Size (~) |
 |:----------|:----------|:--------|:--------|